 I spent 3 days with the Bros. shooting them before they got known.
 The label and their management wanted a behind the scenes documentary – kind of a making the band project.
 We shot live performances, rehearsals, meals, meetings, driving around Los Angeles, lots of fun.
 Congrats to them on their recent success!

 Cool band with an interesting sound.
 We used mirrors and other things.
-Watch youtube video here: Cooling Card
+Cooling Card.
+Watch the video here.

 Keb is a modern blues man.
 I’m convinced he’s tapped into the blues spirit and has spent time at the legendary crossroads.
 His presence and music were both wonderful.
 We interviewed him and shot video of a live performance. view a part of the project here.

 The phenomenon that is R. Kelly.
-I was at the right place and got hired to gaff 2 videos for R. – Watch the video for Bump N Grind here If you can find “Summer Bunnies” – banned from MTV – I gaffed that also.
+I was in Chicago, so got hired to gaff 2 videos for R. He turned out to be quite the creeper, but back then, some people loved him.
+Watch the video for Bump N Grind here If you can find “Summer Bunnies” – banned from MTV – I gaffed that also.
 He also appeared in Aaliyah’s “Let me Know,” another gaffer credit.

-We taped Kris offstage after he recorded with Jerry Lee Lewis for the Jerry Lee Lewis Live DVD.
+We taped Kris offstage after he recorded with Jerry Lee Lewis for the Jerry Lee Lewis “Last Man Standing” Film.

 Joe was helped by Musicares in New Orleans after Katrina.
 We taped some of his story at his house there.
 Joe is a great piano player and I have become a fan.
 His CDs “New Orleans Piano Rolls” and “Old Friends,” are in heavy rotation on my ipod.
 Check out his website here.